hereariim/DEEP-NAPARI/Exercise-2_Notebook_Code/README.md

 Go to the `mifobio.ipynb` spreadsheet.
 At the top right, connect the kernel to the napari environment.

+⚠️ **If you receive a message from Windows Security Alert, click CANCEL**

 Please, write as input the absolute path of `model_path_` and `input_`.

 View the result of the segmentation.